Do you have additional questions about the Women in Science evening? Check out the FAQs below or contact email@example.com.

 Registration for Women in Science is open to high school students, university students and members of the general public.
 People of all genders are welcome.

 Some students may find the Women in Science learning format challenging.
-The curriculum has been designed for a senior high school audience (grades 10-12), we'd recommend anyone younger consider your preferred learning style and comfort level before deciding to register.
+As the curriculum has been designed for a senior high school audience (grades 10-12), any younger participants should consider their preferred learning style and comfort level before deciding to register.

 - I want to double my chances of being selected.
-Can I register as an In-Person and On-Demand participant?
+Can I register as an In-Person and Virtually Live participant?

 To keep things fair and unbiased for all, participants will be selected based on a lottery draw.
 All eligible participants who registered will have an equal chance of attending.

 Space for participating In-Person is limited.
-Participants not selected to attend the event at BC Children's Hospital will be offered the option to participate Virtually Live.
+Participants who are not selected to attend the event at BC Children's Hospital will have the option to participate Virtually Live.